AhanMourya/iot-fleet-reliability-reviewer/references/taxonomy-research-notes.md

    — defensible either way; revisit if eval corpus scenarios show reviewers expect it under Connectivity.
 2. **P1 severity default (High, not Critical)** — assumes distributed power per device rather than shared site power.
-If Glocol-style deployments (or the eval corpus) commonly describe shared power infrastructure across many units, this default may need to shift toward Critical with an explicit scope-escalation note, rather than being a documented edge case.
+If prior-experience-style deployments (or the eval corpus) commonly describe shared power infrastructure across many units, this default may need to shift toward Critical with an explicit scope-escalation note, rather than being a documented edge case.